Homas/ioc2rpz/README.md

 The current release supports: local files, files/requests via http/https/ftp and shell scripts to access other resource types.
 You can use any file format if you can write a REGEX to extract indicators and indicators are separated by newline or/and return carriage chars (/n, /r, /r/n).

 ## How to use ioc2rpz
-You can use ioc2rpz with any DNS server which supports Response Policy Zones e.g. recent versions of ISC BIND.
+You can use ioc2rpz with any DNS server which supports Response Policy Zones e.g. recent versions of ISC BIND, PowerDNS and any commertial DNS server based on these products (e.g. Infoblox, Blue Cat, Efficient IP).
 A sample bind's configuration file (named.conf) is provided in the cfg folder.
 <p align="center"><a href="http://www.youtube.com/watch?feature=player_embedded&v=bvhyMFa_mBM" target="_blank"><img src="https://github.com/Homas/ioc2rpz/blob/master/ioc2rpz_demo.png"></a></p>

+## ioc2rpz web interface
+[ioc2rpz.gui](https://github.com/Homas/ioc2rpz.gui) is a Management Web interface which is developed as a separate project.
+It is not required to run ioc2rpz.

 ## DNS over TLS (DoT)
 ioc2rpz supports RPZ distribution over DoT.
 The SSL listener service is automatically started on port 853 (PortTLS) if a certificate is provided in the configuration (``cert``).
 Current implementation has following limitations: